AustinMathuw/AlexaPlusUnityDocs/read_the_docs/LC-Conclusion.rst

 Conclusion
 **********

 Congratulations!
-You have completed the Alexa Plus Unity Light Control Demo!
+You have completed the Games SDK for Alexa Light Control Demo!

 Testing the Light Control Demo
 ==============================